Please select from the menu above.

 The second reviewer should be knowledgable about the subject of the thesis, but must not be in any

-direct dependency or other conflict of interest with the doctoral advisor or the candidate.
-The
+conflict of interest with the doctoral advisor or the candidate, as stipulated in the relevant guidelines.

 The written reports recommend acceptance or rejection of the thesis, and (in case of acceptance) grade